sandipan-data-scientist/MediStream---Agentic-Medical-Document-Processing-System/README.md

 ## What You Will Need Before Starting

-You need four things before you can run MediStream.
+You need three things before you can run MediStream.

 The first is Docker.
 Docker is a free program that packages software so it runs the same way on any computer, regardless of the operating system.
 Think of it as a self-contained box that